ValerieThoma/checklist-html/README.md

 ## Acknowledgments

-* This application was intended to assist in the scoring of films for the Comrade Radio Network podcast,[Falling in Love Montage](http://www.fallinginlovemontage).
-Its use is open to and encouraged among everyone.
+* This application was intended to assist in the scoring of films for the [Comrade Radio Network](http://www.comraderadio.com) podcast, [Falling in Love Montage](http://www.fallinginlovemontage).

+## License

+* WFTPL

-## Awaiting Updates
+## Future Goals

-* Updates to Featured Perfomers and tropes will be made
+* Updates to Featured Perfomers and tropes
-* Recalibrating of points will take place
+* Recalibrating of points awarded